wliam06/wliam06/README.md

 ## About me
-- Currently work as an iOS engineer.
+- Currently work as an Software Engineer in iOS and Flutter.
 - Sometimes writing at Medium.
 - Create a new world with Technology.